l1legend/Freight-Forwarding-Logistics-Quote-Automator/README.md

 # Light Truck Load Quote Automator
 A program that will auto generate quotes from multiple websites, developed with Selenium, tkinter, and python.

-Runs on both Windows and Linux.
-The program runs smoother and faster on Linux.

 General Setup:
 1. Make sure to install the correct chromedriver for your browser. (https://chromedriver.chromium.org/getting-started)
 2. Make sure the driver is in the same folder as the python file.